McLean County Coroner's Office Educational Programs

 A McLean County Deputy Coroner gives a tour of the County morgue to juveniles and their parents.
 Along with the tour, a presentation is given with regard to deaths of young people caused by alcohol and/or drug related incidents.
 The offender must then write an essay of at least 250 words describing his/her experience and what they have learned through the process.

-Educational Tours are available at the McLean County Coroner’s Office on the second Tuesday of each month from 2:00 pm to 3:30 pm.
+Educational Tours are available at the McLean County Coroner's Office on the second Tuesday of each month from 2:00 pm to 3:30 pm.
 The experience will be educational as far as learning about the role of the Coroner, the duties and tasks performed by the Coroner and Deputy Coroners, the operations of the morgue, and the various equipment used in death investigations.
-Please contact Deputy Phil Anderson at (309) 888-5210 or by email at for further information.
-Educational Tours may be cancelled at the Coroner’s discretion.
+Please contact Deputy Phil Anderson at (309) 888-5210 or email Phil Anderson for further information.
+Educational Tours may be cancelled at the Coroner's discretion.
+Qualifications:

 - Any College or High School student in their junior or senior year may participate.